second-state/rust-by-example-ext/src/serde/json.md

 }
 ```

 Here are more examples showing the serialization and deserialization of Rust primitive data types.
 Rust arrays and tuples are all serialized to JSON arrays.
+Edit the code below to try more Rust types, and run it to see the results.

 ```rust,editable
 # extern crate serde;